Spaghetti alla chitarra with 4 meat ragu.

 Lamb meat is often described as ‘castrato’ on Abruzzese menus and recipes.
 This is the meat of a castrated male lamb which is no older than 18 months.
 Castrato is a popular Italian lamb meat, most especially in Southern Italy, and is considered to be more tender and have a more delicate flavour than mutton.
 I think we can say it’s somewhere between young lamb and mutton.
 So the lamb used for ragu in Abruzzo may sometimes be castrato.

-The longer you cook ragu, the better it is.
+The longer you cook the ragu, the better it is.

 The majority of Italian pasta dishes don’t require a lot of cooking time, except those that include a meat sauce.
 For many of these recipes, be it Bolognese or a mixed meat ragu, the sauce is cooked slowly over at least 1-2 hours or longer, as would be the case for a stew or casserole.
 This is particularly true when the meat isn’t minced but cut into small cubes as in this recipe.

-After having found the recipe I wanted to use, sourced my lamb and bought the other meat (pancetta, veal and beef), I spent my birthday morning cooking this ragu!
+After having found the recipe I wanted to use, sourced my lamb and bought the other meat (pancetta, veal and beef), I spent a whole morning cooking this ragu!
 I have to say, it took most of the morning to make.

 First I decided to make a lamb stock with the bones that remained after cutting off the meat for the sauce rather than use a stock cube and I browned each type of meat separately before putting them all together with the rest of the ingredients.
 But it was worth every minute!
 So, if you are a pasta and meat lover willing to dedicate a bit of time to making a very special meat ragu this is the recipe for you and don’t be put off if you haven’t any spaghetti alla chitarra, you can use normal spaghetti (preferably a little thick) tagliolini, bucatini, or flat ribbons such as tagliatelle.